Hairy Black Holes in a Box: Conclusions, Discussion and Future Directions

 \section{Conclusions, Discussion and Future Directions}

 We have charted out the phase diagram of the Einstein-Maxwell-scalar system in a box and demonstrated the existence of thermodynamically stable hairy solutions with and without horizons.
 The results that we find have close analogues in global AdS, but also some differences.
 These differences are closely tied to the fact that the box is a hard cut-off on the size of the black hole: extremal limit of thermodynamically stable black holes in AdS correspond to zero size black holes (both inner and outer horizon shrink to zero size), whereas in the box they correspond to the outer and inner horizon reaching the box size simultaneously.
 Our phase diagram is nearly complete, but it will be nice to precisely chart the upper boundary of the hairy black hole solutions where the black hole size reaches that of the box.
+We also find that there is a certain cut-off on $ q $ below which the transition to boson star from flat space is not thermodynamically favourable.
+An entirely analogous phenomenon also occurs in 2+1 dimensional case, as elaborated in \cite{New}.
+Note also that the same phenomenon happens in AdS as well \cite{BKS1602}, but the mechanism is different.
+There, as is clear from (say) Figure 1 of \cite{BKS1602}, there is an upper bound for $\mu$ where empty global-AdS can exist and it is this, together with the (perturbative) boson star instability condition $q \mu=1$, that makes it plausible that $q$ has a lower bound.
+Here on the other hand, Figure 6 does not lead to an automatic bound on $\mu$, but the free energy ends up resulting in a bound on $q$ anyway.
+The fact that AdS and the box match up in this subtle way, is satisfying.

 One interesting observation is that having a non-trivial scalar in the box means that in the limit where the box size goes to infinity, these solutions are {\em not} the within-box truncation of the asymptotically flat (and therefore hairless) solutions.
 One might wonder what makes the scalar case and the gauge field so different when they are considered in a box.
 The point is that holding the gauge field fixed at a finite radius contains essentially the same information as fixing it at infinity (once the $r_h$ and $r_b$ are given).
 There exists a simple limit for gauge field when the $r_b \rightarrow \infty$, where the gauge field remains non-vanishing.
 But this is {\em not} the case for scalar.
 The $r_b \rightarrow \infty$ limit is non-trivial for the scalar, because no hair theorems force the scalar to be zero at all orders in $1/r$ in that limit.